Everything you need to know about the best business bank accounts.

 4. Application and Documentation

 You will need proof of your identity and UK address to open a business account in the UK.
-Evidence of this type will be required for every individual involved in the business and account opening.
+You'll need to provide this for all company directors.

 5. Open Your Account